jbuck95/DictionaryMaker/README.md

 # Dictionary Manager

-Plugin to make it easier managing your dictionary you use for example with the 'various-complements* plugin.
+Plugin to make it easier managing your dictionary you use for example with the *various-complements* plugin.

-- you can define a number of minimum letters so only long words will be autocompleted, or
+- you can define a number of minimum letters so only long words will be extracted for your dictionary, or
 - add / remove entries manually to
 - multiple dictionarys
-- to get autocompletion with plugins like

 ## 4 commands to edit the dictionary: